Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 A person running on grass.

-#2: Running Every Day Improves Your Cardiovascular Health
+#2: Running Daily Improves Your Cardiovascular Health

 Running strengthens your heart and lungs because your heart rate has to increase as you run to pump more blood (and thus oxygen and nutrients) to your working muscles.